cbeck88/strict-variant/bench/README.md

 There is also a `./generate_asm.sh` script which will generate assembly for each of the variant types, at some particular configuration.

-For additional comments and benchmark work on what is being tested here, check out an earlier stackoverflow question: http://stackoverflow.com/questions/32235855/switch-statement-variadic-template-expansion/32235928#32235928
+For additional comments and benchmark work on what is fundamentally being tested here, check out an earlier stackoverflow question: http://stackoverflow.com/questions/32235855/switch-statement-variadic-template-expansion/32235928#32235928